microsoft/CSE-Telehealth-Samples/README.md

 ## Roadmap & Development
 ### Questions, issues and feedback
 Please open an issue if you discover a bug or have feedback for us.
-Questions can be directed to [9269db0d.microsoft.com@amer.teams.ms](mailto:9269db0d.microsoft.com@amer.teams.ms).

 ### Upcoming features
 Features that are planned or in development are submitted to the issue queue and tagged with the release version.